Why do hips ache during pregnancy?

 Do you think you have pelvic girdle pain?
 You will find information on how to manage it throughout the website, but also on Cecile Röst’s book, our free app Rost Moves Mamas and our Youtube channel.
-If pain is too intense, seek medical care and look for one of our Rost Therapists worldwide.
+If your pain is impacting your ability to do your daily tasks, seek medical care and look for one of our Rost Therapists worldwide.

 * If your symptoms are intense seek advice from a medical doctor.

 - Aldabe D, Ribeiro DC, Milosavljevic S, Bussey MD.
 Pregnancy-related pelvic girdle pain and its relationship with relaxin levels during pregnancy: A systematic review.
 Eur Spine J. 2012;21(9):1769-1776. doi:10.1007/s00586-012-2162-x